ibm-cloud-docs/cloud-databases/howto-sat-loc.md

 - Be sure you have set up the [IBM Cloud command-line interface (CLI)](/docs/satellite?topic=satellite-setup-cli), the plug-in for Satellite commands, and other related CLIs.
 - If you have not already created a Satellite location, see [Setting up Satellite locations](/docs/satellite?topic=satellite-locations).
 We recommend following the steps in the [Manually creating Satellite locations](/docs/satellite?topic=satellite-locations#location-create) documentation.
     - For the management location, choose **Washington DC**.
 If creating your Satellite location on AWS, adjust the **host zones** to AWS-default zone names, for example: **us-east-1a**, **us-east-1b**, **us-east-1c**.

+As ICD enabled by IBM Cloud Satellite solely supports resource deployment in the `us-east` region, you must choose the **Washington DC** location when provisioning.
+{: .note}

 - Before proceeding with **Step 1**, you should have set up your Satellite location properly and ensured the Satellite control plane is up and running.